tadavarthi-rishi/tadavarthi-rishi/README.md

 I am Rishi Tadavarthi.

 ## About Me
-Currently I am pursuing my Master's final semester in Information Technology at Arizona State University.
+I am a Graduate student in Information Technology at Arizona State University with 4.0 GPA.
 I have total 3+ years of experience where i worked in TCS in India and also i have Interned at Amazon during summer 2024.
+Currently working in HCLTechnologies as SDE.

 <!--
 **tadavarthi-rishi/tadavarthi-rishi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.